spreadsheetsonlineproject/hubner-lms/Writerside/topics/TableSchemas.md

 ## SAP Production Order

 Placeholder table for future development.
 This table is going to store the production orders from the SAP system.
-Allows the LMS system to track the production orders and get a type of information from the SAP system.
+Allows the LMS system to track the production orders and get information from the SAP system.

 > Table name: `sap_production_orders`